const-i/stm32f4_test/README.md

 [`Embassy`]: https://github.com/embassy-rs/embassy/blob/main/examples/stm32f4/src/bin/dac.rs

 dac_02 - Sine wave of a specific freq (440 Hz) - This only gets to about 430 Hz when built with --release

+acd_01 - ADC + DAC with brute force writing single values from ADC to DAC.